 - releasing a policy for staff on Working Arrangements Under the Constraints Caused by Covid-19

 The University is operating but the campus is on lockdown.
-All teaching is now online.
 Only critical on-site services, including Security and the Food Hall (card transactions and takeaway only) are open on campus.
-All teaching and assessment for the rest of the academic year is now happening online and support departments including Student Services and Chaplaincy are now supporting students via a variety of virtual tools as applicable.
+All teaching and assessment for the rest of the 2019/20 academic year happened online.
+Support departments including Student Services and Chaplaincy are supporting students via a variety of virtual tools as applicable.

 Do I need to continue paying my rent for University accommodation?